 With potential relations to holography in mind, the notion of Krylov complexity draws increasing attention \cite{Parker:2018a,Barbon:2019on,Rabinovici:2020operator,Jian:2020qpp,Dymarsky:2021bjq,Caputa:2021sib,Balasubramanian:2022tpr,Balasubramanian:2022dnj} since it is well-defined in any quantum theory.
 Krylov complexity has the advantage that its complexity measure is independent of the locality properties of the Hamiltonian.
 It does not rely on defining elementary gates or a given tolerance.
 This makes it very appealing in the context of holographic dualities.
 According to the Hilbert space on which Krylov complexity is defined, it describes the evolution of states \cite{Balasubramanian:2022tpr} or operators \cite{Parker:2018a}, in both real time and imaginary time \cite{Dymarsky:2019quantum,Avdoshkin:2019trj}.

 In \cite{Balasubramanian:2022tpr}, a notion of Krylov {\it state} complexity is defined that realizes the appealing visualization of a wavefunction spreading over the Hilbert space in a basis-independent way.
 The authors of~\cite{Balasubramanian:2022tpr} refer to this Krylov state complexity as `spread complexity'.
 It measures how far the target state spreads in the Hilbert space $\H$.
 The target state $\ket{\psi_\tau}=e^{-\tau\L}\ket0$ starts from a reference state $\ket{0}$ at $\tau =0$ and evolves under a Liouvillian operator $\L$ constructed from the Hamiltonian $H$.
 Based on the Taylor series of $\L$, this evolution may be studied in {\it Krylov space} that is constructed by applying $\L$ on $\ket0$ repeatedly.
 In the orthogonal and normalized basis of Krylov space, namely $\ke{\ket{O_n}}$ with $\ket{O_n}=\psi_n(\L)\ket0$ and $\psi_n(x)$ a polynomial of degree $n$, the Liouvillian $\L$ becomes a tridiagonal matrix, whose components are called Lanczos coefficients \cite{viswanath2008recursion,lanczos1950iteration}, denoted as $\ke{a_n,b_n}$.
-In terms of the Krylov basis, the evolution of state $\ket{\psi_\tau}=e^{-\tau\L}\ket0$ can be effectively mapped to the propagation of a quantum particle along a one-dimensional chain, which we call Krylov chain \cite{Parker:2018a}.
-The Krylov complexity is then defined as the expectation number of time of applying $\L$ on $\ket0$ to generate $\ket{\psi_\tau}$, {\it i.e.}, the location of the particle in the Krylov chain.
-The Krylov state complexity is used to distinguish topological phases of matter \cite{Caputa:2022yju,Caputa:2022eye}.
+In terms of the Krylov basis, the time evolution of a state $\ket{\psi_\tau}=e^{-\tau\L}\ket0$ can be effectively mapped to the propagation of a quantum particle along a one-dimensional chain, which is referred to as Krylov chain \cite{Parker:2018a}.
+Krylov complexity is then defined as the location of the particle in the Krylov chain.
+This is equivalent to the expected number of times of applying $\L$ on $\ket0$ required to generate $\ket{\psi_\tau}$.